The Best Smartphone to buy in May 2021: Apple, Samsung, OnePlus, Xiaomi, and more!

 On the market for a new smartphone and overwhelmed with options?
-Don’t worry — we here at XDA have tested almost every smartphone that sees a wide release.
-So here’s our expert guide on the best smartphone for you depending on your need or budget.
+Don’t worry — we here at XDA test almost every smartphone on earth, so here’s our expert guide on the best smartphone — covering both the best Android and best iPhone — for you depending on your need or budget!

 Navigate this article:

 - Best Affordable Premium Smartphone: OnePlus 9 Pro

 - Best Foldable: Samsung Galaxy Z Fold 2

 - Best Smartphone Camera: Samsung Galaxy S21 Ultra

 - Best Big Phone: Apple iPhone 12 Pro Max

 - Best Small Phone: Apple iPhone 12 Mini